 While there is some anecdotal evidence that the chapters still existed, as part of Alex Haley’s papers.
-According to The New York Times, “one biographer was allowed a 15-minute look at some of the papers, but otherwise they have been mostly locked away, surrounded by a haze of cultivated mystery.”
+According to The New York Times, “one biographer was allowed a 15-minute look at some papers, but otherwise, they have been mostly locked away, surrounded by a haze of cultivated mystery.”
 That is, until now.

 While there’s no mention of the entirety of the missing material, the New York Public Library’s Schomburg Center for Research in Black Culture purchased at least one “lost” chapter, entitled “The Negro” at auction.
 Then they negotiated the purchase of “nearly a dozen other unpublished fragments.

 The (re)appearance of previously “missing” or “lost” manuscripts is always exciting to scholars and academics.
 In this case, in particular, the papers could offer further insight into Malcolm X — the controversies of his life and writings.